mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 **Concise**

 Use short words and sentences.
-Avoid unnecessary fluff.

 **Clear**

 Always write for clarity and simplicity.
-Err on the side of simple language that can be understood by novice users and avoid vague terms.
+Err on the side of simple language that can be understood by novice users, and avoid vague terms and jargon.

 **Consistent**